Maybe you've heard the headlines:

 Founder of Menopause Chicks

-While the headlines state women are leaving the workforce "due to menopause," I'm here to tell you that's not true.
+While the headlines imply women are leaving the workforce "due to menopause," I'm here to tell you that's not {entirely} true. {After all, menopause is one day on the calendar marking the end of ovulation.}

-Women are leaving (or considering leaving, or wishing they could quit) because they are tired.
+Some women are leaving (or considering leaving, or wishing they could quit) because they are dog-tired.

 We already know that burnout is not good business.
 Neither is having employees who are burned out--and calling it "menopause."

-I promise you: by the time hormone changes, sleep disruption and other changes impact a woman's performance and productivity at work, she has already tried to navigate it (often, unsuccessfully) on her own!
+I promise you: by the time hormone changes, sleep disruption and other changes impact a woman's performance and productivity at work (and your bottom line!), she has already tried to navigate it (often, unsuccessfully) on her own!

 Women are still responsible for the majority of unpaid and invisible work at home.
 They are most often the "chief health officer" for the family.
-It is likely she has felt dismissed or disappointed by her doctor (if she has a family doctor!)
-Over half of women in Canada do, and the reason for their doctor visit?
-Menstruation or menopause.
+It is likely she has felt disappointed by her last doctor visit (if she has a family doctor!)
+Over half of women in Canada do feel dismissed or disappointed--especially if the reason for their doctor visit was related to menstruation or menopause.

 And the statistics for being dismissed by health professionals are significantly higher for Indigenous women and women of colour.

-She may have also felt disappointed if her health benefits limited which practitioner she could see, or which therapy she could choose.
+She may have also felt discouraged if her health benefits limited which practitioner she could see, or which therapy or treatment she could choose.

 So what is the missing piece?

-The huge gap between how women are feeling...and all employees everywhere having access to easy-to-understand health information that will help them to:
+The huge gap between how women are feeling...and all employees everywhere having access to easy-to-understand health information is this:

-3. Send a giant reminder: all women deserve to FEEL WELL at every age & stage... while continuing to do the work they love.
+A giant reminder that all women deserve to FEEL AMAZING at every age & stage... while continuing to do the work they love.

 Some Employee Groups Shirley has worked with

-We know you are thinking about HOW to bring quality menopause education and conversations to your workplace.
+We know you are thinking about HOW to bring quality menopause education & conversations to your workplace.
 The answer is this: start.

-September 27th & October 25th are dedicated to Menopause.Work.
-But that doesn't mean sitting around a lunch or boardroom table.
-Those situations can be limiting when we are trying to learn new, important & intimate details about our health.
+That's why our approach to women's workplace wellness & menopause education does not include awkwardly sitting around a lunch or boardroom table (unless you want to!)
+Those situations can be conversation-limiting when we are trying to learn new, important & intimate details about our health.

-September 27th & October 25th are about starting the conversation.
-Giving your employees an accurate, easy-to-understand summary of what they need to know + the opportunity to attend anonymously, ask questions privately, and then make the health decisions that are right for them!
+June 6th, 13th & 20th are about starting the conversation; giving you & your employees an accurate, easy-to-understand summary of what they need to know + the opportunity to attend anonymously, ask questions privately, and then empowering them to make the health decisions that are right for them!

 And importantly--this is your opportunity to enhance your employment brand by acknowledging women's midlife health, addressing this important, un-met need, and reminding your employees (and their families) that you have their backs.